RedLynx101/cmu-claude-hackathon/README.md

 **AI-Powered Club Collaboration Discovery Platform for Carnegie Mellon University**

 CollabCMU is an intelligent platform that reduces siloing between student organizations at Carnegie Mellon University by automatically discovering cross-club collaboration opportunities.
-Built for the [Claude Hackathon](https://claude.ai/hackathon), this application demonstrates how Claude AI can strengthen campus community engagement through smart partnership matching.
+Built for the Claude Hackathon at Carnegie Mellon University (hosted by the AI Club and , this application demonstrates how Claude AI can strengthen campus community engagement through smart partnership matching.

 ## 🎯 Hackathon Context